PratapRJ/CognoRise-Infotech/Task3_ToDoApplication/README.md

 ## Features

 - **Add New Tasks**: Add tasks with titles and descriptions.
-- **Mark Tasks as Completed**: Toggle completion status with a checkbox.
 - **Delete Tasks**: Remove tasks with a delete button.
 - **View All Tasks**: View the list of tasks in a RecyclerView with a toggleable description view.
 - **Room Database**: Persistent storage for tasks, even if the app is closed.